jiyuuchc/octane-core/README.md

 To visualize the analyses result, use the octane-view plugin in ImageJ.

-The CLI depends on mmmstudio (another of my repositories).
-You don't need it if you are not using the CLI.

 To build a single jar file with all dependencies, use

  mvn assembly:single